Enhanced Immigration Options for Life Science Companies

 Extraordinary Ability Workers

-The U.S. immigration system provides temporary (i.e., O-1) and permanent (i.e., green cards) work visas to foreign nationals with "extraordinary ability" in their field.
-Extraordinary ability is defined as being as one of the few who have risen to the top of their field and requires extensive documentation.
-When evaluating these cases, the government uses a series of objective indicators of high achievement, and the foreign worker must be able to produce evidence that he/she meets at least three of those criteria.
-If the worker is able to make that demonstration, then the adjudicator makes a subjective decision as to whether the evidence supports the worker being classified as one of the few who have risen to the top of his or her field.
+The U.S. immigration system provides temporary (i.e., O-1) and permanent (i.e., green card) work visa classifications to foreign nationals with "extraordinary ability" in their field.
+In the context of a business, extraordinary ability is defined as ‘sustained national or international acclaim’ and being one of ‘that small percentage who have risen to the very top of the field of endeavor’ and requires extensive documentation.
+When evaluating these cases, the government uses a series of objective indicators of high achievement, and the foreign worker must be able to produce evidence that s/he meets at least three of those criteria.
+If the worker is able to make that demonstration, then the adjudicator makes a subjective decision as to whether the evidence supports the worker being classified as one who has sustained national or international acclaim and is one of the few who have risen to the very top of his or her field.

-The specific factors that the government relies on vary between temporary and permanent visas; however, as a general rule, they look to things like whether:
+The specific factors that the government relies on vary between temporary and permanent visa classifications; however, as a general rule, they look for objective indicators of extraordinary ability, like whether: